The fertility laboratory

 The egg collection

 The oocyte retrieval is an ultrasound guided transvaginally puncture of the ovary to get the mature oocytes from the ovarian follicles out.
 This is done under a mild sedation and local analgesia, and takes no more than 5-10 minutes.
-Immediately after the egg collection you will know how many eggs retrieved and their quality.
-Some times you need a short rest after the procedure, but many of our patients go home very soon after the procedure.
+Immediately after the egg collection you will know how many eggs are retrieved and their quality.
+Sometimes you need a short rest after the procedure, but many of our patients go home very soon after the procedure.

 The fertilization